-Tip: Should the database resizing procedure take place, you will be informed on-screen in the Smart Client, in log files, and (if set up) through an e-mail notification.
+Tip: Should the database resizing procedure take place, you will be informed on-screen in the Smart Client, in log files, and (if set up) through an e-mail and/or SMS notification.

-- 1. First, XProtect Essential will attempt to delete archives.
-This will happen if: - there is less than 10% disk space left, and the available disk space goes below 30 GB plus 1.5 GB per camera the available disk space goes below 150 MB plus 20 MB per camera
+- 1. First, XProtect Go will attempt to delete archives.
+This will happen if: - there is less than per camera

+• the available disk space goes below 150 MB plus 20 MB per camera